fsappz78/Ovid/README.md

 # Ovid
 A simple App providing information about Ovid.
-(School project) This is the result of a school project.
+This is the result of a school project.